shogowada/scala-json-rpc/README.md

 val calculatorApi: CalculatorApi = client.createApi[CalculatorApi]

 // Use the API.
-// When you invoke an API method,
+// When you invoke an API method, under the hood, it:
-//     1.
-It creates a JSON-RPC request.
+//     1. creates a JSON-RPC request with the given parameters.
-//     2.
-It serializes the request into JSON using JsonSerializer.
+//     2. serializes the request into JSON using JsonSerializer.
-//     3.
-It sends the JSON to server using JsonSender.
+//     3. sends the JSON to server using JsonSender.
-//     4.
-It receives the response JSON via Future[Option[String]] returned from the JsonSender.
+//     4. receives the response JSON via Future[Option[String]] returned from the JsonSender.
+//         - Or, it receives the response JSON via client.receive(responseJson) method.
-//     5.
-It deserializes the response JSON into JSON-RPC response using JsonSerializer.
+//     5. deserializes the response JSON into JSON-RPC response using JsonSerializer.
-//     6.
-It completes the Future returned by the API method with result of the JSON-RPC response. val futureResult: Future[Int] = calculatorApi.add(1, 2) futureResult.onComplete {
+//     6. completes the Future returned by the API method with result of the JSON-RPC response. val futureResult: Future[Int] = calculatorApi.add(1, 2) futureResult.onComplete {
   case Success(result) => // ...
 Do something with the result.